-

 CORNELL CAPA - SIGNED SLIPCASED EDITION WITH A SIGNED PHOTOGRAPHIC PRINT

 (CAPA, CORNELL).
 Whelan, Richard.
 Introduction by Peter Fetterman.
 Afterword by Cornell Capa.
 Santa Monica, CA: Peter Fetterman Gallery, 2002.
 First Edition 1/50 Deluxe.
 4to.
 Cloth in Slipcase.
 Photography Monograph.
 As New/No Jacket - As Issued.
 64pp, 27 duotone illustrations.
 "Cornell Capa the photographer has long been overshadowed by Cornell Capa the founder and director of the International Center of Photography, New York, and by Cornell Capa the brother of Robert Capa.
 This beautiful clothbound book filled with twenty-seven of his most intelligent, compassionate, formally striking images promises to bring the photographer his due.
 He once told "Camera" magazine, "Single photographs are not what I do best.
 My most effective work is groups of photographs which hang together and tell stories."
 Nevertheless, the pictures included here sum up and transcend those stories.
 Imbued with the very essence of the specific situations or person that they portray, yet simultaneously resonant with universal human experience, they mark Cornell Capa as what he called a "concerned photographer" - one who is passionately dedicated to doing work that will contribute to the understanding and well-being of humanity".
 A brand new, pristine example of the deluxe 2002 first printing issued by the Peter Fetterman Gallery limited to fifty copies NUMBERED (38/50) AND SIGNED "Cornell Capa" accompanied by a cloth chemise containing the matted 7 ½ x 5 ¼ silver print entitled "Bolshoi Ballet School" similarly NUMBERED (38/50) AND SIGNED on the verso housed in the publisher's silver gilt-stamped slipcase still in its original shrinkwrap.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 0-9712765-0-1 Inventory Number: 025483

 -